flipcoder/midimech/README.md

 - To enable the split, create another midi loopback device called "split" and restart midimech.
 Click the SPLIT button.
 One side should turn blue.

 ## How to Play

-### Layout

-Each row consists of a whole tone scale and each row is separated by fourths.
-The above cheat sheet document contains many common shapes used for chords and scales.

 ### Scales